Product Engineering

 Dynamic Happy Paths

-This is inefficient.
+That's inefficient.
 And frankly, it's insulting to both users.

 Signals That Matter

-• Time-to-first-action — Hesitation signals uncertainty
+• Time-to-First-Action — Hesitation signals uncertainty

 • Two Paths, One Product